 Final Thoughts on How to Tell If Someone Blocked You on iMessage

-Being blocked by someone on iMessage is such a terrible feeling, but it’s not the end of the world.
+Being blocked by someone on iMessage is terrible, but it’s not the end of the world.

 Let’s review all the ways to know when someone blocked your number on iMessage:

-Whether that person was a friend or an ex, dust yourself off and move on.
-After all, when one door closes, another opens!
+Whether that person was a friend or an ex, it’s an opportunity to grow and seek new connections.
+As the saying goes, when one door closes, another one opens.

 Did one of these tips help you know if they blocked you on iMessage?
 Still not sure?
 Either way, let us know in the comments below.